 In case of Covid-19-related restrictions or lockdowns, carefully discuss with your supervisor if and how tasks can be completed before you start the elective.
 This includes lab access, equipment handling, being in close proximity to participants, whether you are allowed to manage a lab yourself or with qualified personnel, etc. Discuss alternative back-up plans, such as analysing already collected data, or conducting online studies.
 In case the elective is not possible within imposed restrictions, consider converting the project to a Review Elective, or choose a different elective altogether.
 Do not wait too long in discussing back-up plans and possibilities; avoid situations in which you are in doubt of elective possibilities until near the deadline of your elective grade.

-How to apply for a Research ElectiveYou can find descriptions of Research Electives that are offered by FPN/FHML staff on DorsWebApp.
+How to apply for a Research ElectiveYou can find descriptions of Research Electives that are offered by FPN/FHML staff on "Collent".
 The electives are not listed in any particular order.
 You are in principle free to browse and apply to any of the electives of any RM track, given your match to the project requirements.
 Specify "Research" in the SUMMARY filter box to see a list of all offered Research Electives.
 Add further keywords for topic or supervisor to refine your search.
 To view the project information, click on the "eye" icon on the right of the elective record.
 When you encounter an elective of your interest, contact the supervisor by email, indicate your motivation and interest for the project, and ask whether you can participate.
 Decision to participate may depend on several factors, including (but not limited to) your match to the project requirements, timing and scheduling of the project, to what degree you possess required skills or theoretical knowledge, and vacancy in the project.
-If you and the supervisor reach a common decision to collaborate on the project, register yourself to the elective via the DorsWebApp Elective Application form.
+If you and the supervisor reach a common decision to collaborate on the project, register yourself for the elective via "Collent".
 Apply for a Research Elective one project at a time!
 Start by applying to your most "favourite" elective and, in case you cannot join the project, move on to the next elective on your "favourite electives" list.
 Do NOT "shop around and spread your chances" by sending out applications to multiple projects at once.
-This causes miscommunication and unnecessary frustration for both the contacted supervisors as well as you, the applying student, and puts an unnecessary processing burden on the DorsWebApp server.
+This causes miscommunication and unnecessary frustration for both the contacted supervisors as well as you, the applying student.

 Monitoring progress during the elective